Nguyễn dynasty: Emperor

 The Nguyễn dynasty retained the bureaucratic and hierarchic system of previous dynasties.
 The emperor was the head of state who wielded absolute authority.
-Under the emperor was the Ministry of Interior (which worked on papers, imperial messages and recording) and four Grand Secretariats (Tứ trụ Đại thần), later renamed the Ministry of Secret Council.
+Under the emperor was the Ministry of Interior (which worked on papers, imperial messages and recording) and four Grand Secretariats (Tứ trụ Đại thần 四柱大臣), later renamed the Ministry of Secret Council.

 The Emperor of the Nguyễn dynasty was an absolutist ruler, which means he was both the head of state and the head of government.
-The Gia Long Code in 1812 declared the Vietnamese monarch as the universal ruler of all Vietnam; using the Confucian conceptMandate of Heaven to provide monarchs absolute power.
+The Gia Long Code in 1812 declared the Vietnamese monarch as the universal ruler of all Vietnam; using the Confucian concept of the Mandate of Heaven to provide monarchs absolute power.
 Their reign and popular images were judged based on how prosperous the livelihood (民生, dân sinh) of the people and the Confucian concept of chính danh (rectification of names), where according to the Confucian biblical Analects, everything has to stay in its right order.
 Gia Long also perceived the ancient Chinese conception of Hua-Yi and in 1805 he confessed his Empire as Trung Quốc (中國, "the Middle Kingdom"), the Vietnamese term which often refers to China but now was taken by Gia Long to emphasis his Son of Heaven status and the devaluation of China.
 Following next decades, Confucianism and the Mandate of Heaven theory gradually lost their positions among the Vietnamese officials and intellectuals.
 When the fourth emperor, Tự Đức, ceded Southern Vietnam to France and called all Southern officials to give up arms, many ignored, disobeyed the Son of Heaven and continued to fight against invaders.
 Many dissents viewed him as surrendering and frightened of France.
 Rebellions against Tự Đức erupted every year from 1860 until he died in 1883.